Invariant parameterization and turbulence modeling on the beta-plane: Conclusion and discussion

 The differential invariants derived are used to construct invariant hyperdiffusion terms in order to model the behavior of two-dimensional freely decaying turbulence.
-The resulting energy spectra exhibit a region of approximate $k^{-3}$ slope which is the theoretically derived shape for the postulated enstrophy inertial range.
-It should be stressed, though, that the obtained energy spectrum should be taken with a pinch of salt.
+The resulting enstrophy spectrum exhibits an arc of approximate $k^{-1}$ slope which is the theoretically derived shape for the postulated enstrophy inertial range.
+It should be stressed, though, that the obtained enstrophy spectrum should be taken with a pinch of salt.
 Since the derivation of the theoretical form of the spectra in~\cite{batc69Ay,krai67Ay} it has been tried in numerous studies to obtain these spectra in numerical simulations.
-Although results often vary, spectra are found with a steeper slope than the predicted $k^{-3}$ curve as described in~\cite{benz86Ay,benz88Ay,brac00Ay,legr88Ay,malt91Ay,sant89Ay}.
-It seems to be generally agreed today that the presence of the stable coherent vortices, which is the main feature of two-dimensional turbulence, has a strong impact on the derived energy spectra.
-This holds both in the case of turbulence on the $\ff$-plane and on the beta-plane.
+Although results often vary, spectra are found with a steeper slope than the predicted $k^{-1}$ curve as described in~\cite{benz86Ay,benz88Ay,brac00Ay,legr88Ay,malt91Ay,sant89Ay}.
+It seems to be generally agreed today that the presence of the stable coherent vortices, which is the main feature of two-dimensional turbulence, has a strong impact on the derived enstrophy spectra.
+This holds in the case of turbulence both on the $\ff$-plane and on the beta-plane.
 The introduction of an invariant hyperdiffusion-like term certainly complicates the situation as diffusion then is coupled \emph{nonlinearly} to the vorticity equation.
 On the other hand, it was indicated that the presence of the beta-term in the vorticity equation allows for a nonlocal transfer of anisotropy from the larger to the smaller scales~\cite{malt91Ay}.
 A nonlinear diffusion term has the potential to support such a nonlocal scale interaction and thereby serves as a potential parameterization scheme for numerical models.
-It should be stressed in this context that in all the simulations we have carried out, the rate of energy dissipation was significantly lower than using classical hyperdiffusion even in quite low-resolution numerical experiments.
+It should be stressed in this context that in all the simulations we have carried out, the rate of energy dissipation was lower than using classical hyperdiffusion even in quite low-resolution numerical experiments.